Kojosafo86/Kojosafo86/README.md

 🔍 What I Do

-Analyse customer, sales, and marketing data to support decision-making
+Analyse customer, sales,spend and marketing data to support decision-making

 Build SQL queries and data models to answer business questions